alexander-braun/Youtube-Comment-Sentiment/README.md

 keywords in comments as well as a chart for used positive and negative words.
 The App makes use of natural, keyword_extractor and the youtube api.

-Build with React, Redux, D3 and a little MaterialUI.
+Build with React, Redux, D3 and a some MaterialUI.